Themes in A Song of Ice and Fire: Feminism

 Martin provides a variety of female characters to explore some of the ramifications of the novels being set in a patriarchal society.
 Martin says that he wrote all characters as human beings with the same basic needs, dreams and influences, and that his female characters are to cover the same wide spectrum of human traits like the males.
 Martin claims to identify with all point-of-view characters in the writing process despite significant differences to him, be it gender or age.
 He sees himself neither as misogynistic or a promoter of feminism, although he acknowledged that some values inoculated within childhood can never be fully abandoned, even those consciously rejected.
 He says that he appreciates the discussions whether the series is feminist or anti-feminist, and is very gratified of the many female readers and how much they like at least some of the female characters.
 He says that he does not presume to make feminist statements in either way.
-Martin's books frequently depict and refer to rape and humiliation, most cases of which are perpetrated upon women.The Atlantic noted that Daenerys and Queen Cersei share the parallels of being forced into marriage, having powerful strengths of will, and being utterly ruthless toward their enemies.
+Martin's books frequently depict and refer to rape and humiliation, most cases of which are perpetrated upon women.

+The Atlantic noted that Daenerys and Queen Cersei share the parallels of being forced into marriage, having powerful strengths of will, and being utterly ruthless toward their enemies.
 As bloodline and succession are the quickest and surest way to assert strength in Westeros, Cersei takes advantage of motherhood by procreating with her brother Jaime and having children fathered by her hated husband Robert aborted, thereby leaving him without a true heir in revenge.
 Martin said that Cersei's walk of public penitence in A Dance with Dragons may be read as misogynistic or feminist.
-Jane Shore, mistress of King Edward IV, was punished similarly after Edward's death.
+Jane Shore, mistress of Edward IV, was punished similarly after Edward's death.
 Cersei is defined by her pride, and this punishment was directed at women to break their pride, but was never inflicted on men.